vpthesizzler/Hybrid-Electricity-Theft-Detection/README.md

 Electricity theft is a major challenge for modern power systems, causing revenue losses, operational inefficiencies, and reliability concerns for distribution networks.

-This repository presents a hybrid machine learning framework for electricity theft detection in smart grids by integrating consumer load behaviour features with power system frequency information.
+This repository presents a hybrid machine learning framework for electricity theft detection in smart grids by integrating smart meter load behaviour features with power system frequency characteristics derived from grid measurements.

 The proposed approach combines **Random Forest (RF)** and **Multi-Layer Perceptron (MLP)** classifiers through a weighted probability fusion strategy to improve detection performance under imbalanced smart meter data conditions.